Women's political participation in India: Running for public office

 India has a federal form of government, with devolved powers.
 The electorate votes to elect a national parliament as well as state assemblies.
 In 2012, India had a minimal percentage of 10.9% women elected representatives in the national parliament, which is, but relatively higher than Hungary (8.8%), Brazil (9.6%), China (9.1%), and Malaysia (9.8%).

-A broader measure of political participation includes number of women candidates who compete for elections and women in state assemblies.
-According to World Economic Forum's annual global gender gap index studies, which considers such a broader scale, India has ranked in top 20 countries worldwide for many years, with 9th best in 2013 - a score reflecting more women's participation in India's political process than Denmark, Switzerland, Germany, France and United Kingdom.
+A broader measure of political participation includes the number of women candidates who compete for elections and women in state assemblies.
+According to World Economic Forum's annual global gender gap index studies, which considers such a broader scale, India has ranked in top 20 countries worldwide for many years, with 9th-best in 2013 - a score reflecting more women's participation in India's political process than Denmark, Switzerland, Germany, France and United Kingdom.

-To remedy low participation of women electors, India in 1994 established quotas (reservations) in constitutional amendments (73rd and 74th) to reserve 33% of seats in local governments for women.
-The Women’s Reservation Bill (108th amendment) has been introduced in the national parliament to reserve 33% of Lok Sabha and Vidhan Sabha seats for women.
-The bill has yet to be passed by Lok Sabha and signed into law.
-The discussion of women’s reservations began in the 1920s and continued into the 1930s until a compromise was reached with Britain to allow women in urban areas to vote.
-Discussion of women’s reservations were again introduced in 1974 by the United Nations Commission on the Status of Women in India, but India did not fully establish quotas in local government until 1994.
-Local governing bodies in India are called Panchayati Raj Institutions (PRI) and one-third of seats and leadership positions must be reserved for women.
+To remedy low participation of women electors, India in 1994 established quotas (reservations) through constitutional amendments (73rd and 74th) to reserve 33% of seats in local governments for women.

+The Women's Reservation Bill (108th amendment) has been introduced in the national parliament to reserve 33% of Lok Sabha and Vidhan Sabha seats for women.
+This bill has yet to be passed by Lok Sabha and signed into law.
+A similar bill, Nari Shakti Vandan Adhiniyam, was passed by the Lok Sabha and Rajya Sabha in 2023, and is now pending assent by the female President of India, Droupadi Murmu.

+The discussion of women's reservations began in the 1920s.
+It continued into the 1930s until a compromise was reached with Britain to allow women in urban areas to vote.
+Discussions about women's reservations were again introduced in 1974 by the United Nations Commission on the Status of Women in India, but India did not fully establish quotas in local government until 1994.

+Local governing bodies in India are called Panchayati Raj Institutions (PRI), and one-third of seats and leadership positions must be reserved for women.
 States such as Andhra Pradesh, Bihar, Chhattisgarh, Jharkhand, Kerala, Maharashtra, Orissa, Rajasthan, Tripura, and Uttarakhand have increased reservations to 50%.
 The national government has also proposed to raise the level of reservations in PRIs to 50%.